pfille/kindlomino/README.md

 ```
 python3 kindlomino.py
 ```
-After a few seconds, the screen will show the track currently playing on you Volumio server.
+After a few seconds, the screen will show the track currently playing on your Volumio server.

 ## Add Autostart